cfi-notebook/page-map-helper/readme.md

 var pageMapHelper = require('@cfi-notebook/page-map-helper');

 var chapters = [1,2,3]; // chapters
-var startPages = [5,20,32,42]; // start page for each chapter, plus the last page of the last chapter
+var startPages = [5,20,32,42]; // start page for each chapter, plus the last page of the last chapter plus one

 console.log(pageMapHelper(chapters,strPages));
 ```